posty72/posty.co.nz/about.md

 I can create photographs and digital products.&nbsp;

-Ive been working professionally as a developer since 2013.
+I've been working professionally as a developer since 2013.
 I started making basic websites that were little more than marketing pages, and have since moved on to fully dynamic web applications.
 I focus on finding the best solution for problems, with extra care taken for performance, security and accessibility.&nbsp;

 As an amateur photographer I take mostly landscape and lifestyle photos.
 I like when I can see the light sitting perfectly over a scene, and working out the best way of composing that into something worthwhile.
-I shoot with a Canon for my digital and a Pentax for film.&nbsp;
+I shoot with a Canon for digital and a Pentax for film.&nbsp;

 #### &nbsp;

 ### Where am I from?&nbsp;

 I am from Balclutha, NZ.
-I grew up playing rugby, spending time on the farm and spending time with friends and family.
+I grew up playing rugby, spending time on the farm and making memories with friends and family.
 I’ve since lived in Dunedin, Wellington and Auckland.

 &nbsp;